chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-transient-flow-around-cylinder/2d-transient-flow-around-cylinder.rst

     C_D = \frac{2 f_x}{\rho U_\infty^2 D} \text{ and } C_L = \frac{2 f_y}{\rho U_\infty^2 D}

   where :math:`\rho = 1`.
-This way, we can obtained the evolution in time of both coefficients.
+This way, we can obtain the evolution in time of both coefficients.

 .. warning::